gregschmit/django-settings-model/README.rst

         pass

-If you create a custom Settings model, then ensure you call its ``.init()`` class method in the application's ``AppConfig.ready()`` method.
+If you create a custom Settings model, then ensure you set the ``__settings_filename__`` appropriately (avoid conflicts with other settings models), and ensure you call its ``.init()`` class method in the application's ``AppConfig.ready()`` method.
 This will update the settings with the true values (and optionally create an initial settings model instance) on startup.

 Settings
 --------

-- ``SETTINGS_MODEL_REBOOT_FILES`` (default ``[]``): This is a list of files that should be touched when the settings model is saved to signal to the webserver to update.
+- ``SETTINGS_MODEL_REBOOT_FILES`` (default ``[]``): This is a list of files that should be touched when the settings model is saved to signal to the webserver to reboot.
 If it is falsy, then the system will try to find and touch the file ``BASE_DIR/manage.py`` and the ``wsgi.py`` file defined by ``WSGI_APPLICATION``.